 Prism is an independent and nonprofit newsroom led by journalists of color.
 We report from the ground up and at the intersections of injustice.
-Our journalists are developing a full and accurate record of what’s happening in our communities and systems—developed alongside people on the frontlines of injustice, and at the highest standards of journalistic ethics and transparency as detailed on this page.
-Our Code of Ethics borrows liberally from the examples set by other respected non-profit news organizations, among them The Texas Tribune, NPR, ProPublica, The Society of Professional Journalists, and the Center for Investigative Reporting.
+Our journalists are developing a full and accurate record of what’s happening in our communities and systems—developed alongside people on the frontlines of social change, and at the highest standards of journalistic ethics and transparency as detailed on this page.
+Our Code of Ethics borrows liberally from the examples set by other respected nonprofit news organizations, among them The Texas Tribune, NPR, ProPublica, The Society of Professional Journalists, and the Center for Investigative Reporting.

 Accuracy and Fairness